sahrk/DGGRID/INSTALL.md

 By default cmake will search for `GDAL` and link __DGGRID__ with it if found.
 If `GDAL` is present on your system and you want to force a build of __DGGRID__ without `GDAL`, call cmake with `-DWITH_GDAL=OFF`.

+By default cmake will use an included vendored version of SHAPELIB.
+You can build also build and link against a system-provided version of shapelib.
+You can activate it by calling cmake with `-DWITH_EXT_SHAPELIB=ON`, and cmake search for `shapelib` and link __DGGRID__ with it if found.
+In addition you can provide `-DSHAPELIB_ROOT_DIR=/usr/..` as the search path.

 You can also build DGGRID with extra debugging info.
 Doing this requires emptying your `build/` directory first or making a new `build_debug/` directory.